funOCLUST: Clustering Functional Data with Outliers: Real Data Examples

-The funOCLUST approach identifies 23 outliers.
-Included in this list are January~1 (New Year's Day), December~25 (Christmas Day), December~26 (Boxing Day), January~28--29 (Chinese New Year), and February 18--19 (White Night Melbourne, an all-night arts festival).
-The funOCLUST solution is plotted in Figure~\ref{fig:chinatownpred}, with predicted outliers in blue.
+After removing 22 outliers, funOCLUST is able to recover the day type without errors, performing notably better than the other methods considered.
+Included in the list of outliers are January~1 (New Year's Day), December~25 (Christmas Day), December~26 (Boxing Day), and January~28--29 (Chinese New Year).
+The funOCLUST solution is plotted in Figure~\ref{fig:chinatownpred}.
 Many of the outlying observations have higher-than-average traffic in the afternoon (noon to 5pm) or early morning (midnight to 4am).
 Additionally, these outliers often exhibit unusual combinations of traffic patterns.
-For example, traffic volume around noon and 7pm may resemble a typical weekday, while the volume around 4pm is more similar to what is observed on weekends. {FIF} and fOutl each identify 5 outliers, agreeing on January 29, February 19, August 12, and December 26.
-FIF identifies October 1 as an additional outlier, while fOutl adds August 11.
-These six are also identified by funOCLUST as outliers.
-The curves identified as outlying by {FIF} and fOutl are plotted in Figure~\ref{fig:chinatownFIFpred}.
-These curves seem to have unusually high values at 1pm or are flatter between 1 and 6pm.
-August 11th, identified by fOutl, seems to have an unusual combination of high traffic at 6pm with much lower traffic at 4pm.
+For example, traffic volume around noon and 7pm may resemble a typical workday, while the volume around 4pm is more similar to what is observed on a weekend or holiday.
+Because their unusual shape occurs over broad portions of the curve rather than within a narrow domain, they are classified as persistent outliers in the functional outlier taxonomy.